assemblerdigital/laravel-mainwp-api/README.md

 The fully qualified domain name where MainWP is hosted.

+- `MAINWP_BEARER_TOKEN`

+If you are using the V2 API, you will need to set the bearer token for authentication.
+You can create one as described here: `https://kb.mainwp.com/docs/mainwp-rest-api/`

+- `MAINWP_API_VERSION` _(Optional)_

+The version of the MainWP API to use.
+Defaults to `v2`.
+If you are using the V1 API, set this to `v1`.

 - `MAINWP_CONSUMER_KEY`

-The API access consumer auth.
-You can create one as described here: `https://kb.mainwp.com/docs/mainwp-rest-api/`
+If you are using the `v1` API, these are the two credentials you will need to complete.
+You can create them as described here: `https://kb.mainwp.com/docs/mainwp-rest-api/`

 - `MAINWP_CONSUMER_SECRET`